FoodMeUp/Symfony-Exam/README.md

 We are looking for idiomatic use of php/symfony, and the ability to solve the problems with code that is clean and easy to read.
 Even though it's very small in scope, please show us how you would use the language and conventions to structure things in a clear and maintainable way.

 Think of it as part of an application : the organisation has to be compatible with a larger project.
-Try to use Symfony best standards.
+Try to use php best standards.

 ### This looks like it will take a while and I'm pretty busy